cribbslab/scflow/docs/getting_started/Installation.rst

 The preferred method for installation is through conda.
 Currently this installation is still in working progress.
 Preferably the installation should be in a separate environment.::

+  # The conda environment is currently not ready but we are working on this
-  conda create -n scflow -c cgat scflow conda activate scflow scflow --help
+  #conda create -n scflow -c cgat scflow
+  #conda activate scflow
+  #scflow --help

 ----------------
 Pip installation